YudongL2000/openface_python/README.md

 - mediapipe facial detection method lib/tools.py

 ## To be done
---facial landmark detection experimental code for facial video datasets including BP4D, FERA2011 and UNBC (have no access to raw videos)
+- facial landmark detection experimental code for facial video datasets including BP4D, FERA2011 and UNBC (have no access to raw videos)

 - Head pose experiment code